 Blue Final Notice

 We will send a final notice for a variety of reasons.
 Usually it will be because you keep missing payments and have already had a "pink" reminder.
 In this case, the final notice will be for the balance of the year's rates.
 It could also be because you have left your premises without clearing the rates that are due.

 The final notice will tell you how much is outstanding.
 You need to pay this in full within 7 days.
 If you do not pay, you could be summonsed to court.

 If you do not respond to a reminder or a final notice, we may decide to start court proceedings.
 If we do, you will be sent a summons, telling you to appear in court on a given date.
 The only way to avoid the matter going to court is to pay the outstanding rates in full.
 You will also have to pay additional costs.

 If you do not pay, we will ask the court to grant a "liability order".
 This will give us the power to take further steps to recover the outstanding rates.
-These could include sending bailiffs to your premises or starting bankruptcy/winding up proceedings.
+These could include sending Enforcement Agents to your premises or starting bankruptcy/winding up proceedings.

 Tonbridge & Malling Borough Council's Corporate Debt Recovery Policy